 Second, it is possible to use the chord data of the sending track to control the arpeggios on a receiving track.
 The chord data can be either chord parameter layer data, or it can be data from multiple simultaneous note layers.
-For example, if the sending track's chord sequence is C-Am-F-G, played each quarter note (either as chord track or note track data), the arpeggio patterns on the receiving track will always include only the notes that the current chord on the sending track contains.
-In other words, the arpeggio patterns are determined by the receiving track (the arpeggiator track), but the notes in the patterns are determined by the chords the sending track plays.
+For example, if the sending track's chord sequence is C-Am-F-G, played each quarter note (either as chord track or note track data), the arpeggio patterns on the receiving track will always include only the notes that the current chord on the sending track (the arpeggiator track), but the notes in the patterns are determined by the chords the sending track plays.